-Over the last months, as the COVID 19 pandemic has ravaged across the world, volunteers have been at the forefront of medical, community and societal responses.
+In 2020, as the COVID 19 pandemic spread across the world, volunteers were at the forefront of medical, community and societal responses.

-The COVID-19 Strategic Preparedness and Response Plan by the WHO identifies community volunteers as key stakeholders for risk communication and community engagement.
-This indicates the valuable and the great effort the WHO believes volunteers are doing during COVID-19.
-Yet, recognition is still not enough, especially when it comes to volunteers’ own well-being and access to health care.
+The COVID-19 Strategic Preparedness and Response Plan of WHO identifies community volunteers as key stakeholders of risk communication and community engagement.
+This encapsulates the value-add volunteers are making to COVID-19.

 Call for Volunteer Stories in COVID-19 Response

-In commemoration of the IVD 2020, UNV Sri Lanka and WHO Sri Lanka would like to recognize and thank frontline functionaries and volunteers across the country for their actions and commitment to help prevent COVID-19.
-Hence, we are collecting inspiring stories from individual volunteers, Volunteer Involving Organisations (VIOs) and Civil Society Organisations (CSOs) to be featured in our social media campaign and a video to celebrate IVD this year.
+In celebrating IVD 2020, UNV Sri Lanka and WHO Sri Lanka recognised and appreciated frontline functionaries and volunteers across the country for their actions and commitment in supporting COVID-19 prevention efforts.
+UNV showcased inspiring stories from individual volunteers, Volunteer Involving Organisations (VIOs) and Civil Society Organisations (CSOs) through a social media campaign and a video to celebrate IVD 2020.